miholmestech/soc-detection-lab/04_RDP_Investigation/RDP-Authentication-Detection.md

 ---

-# RDP Authentication Detection & NLA Telemetry Analysis
+# RDP Authentication Detection & NLA Telemetry Analysis (Detection Engineering Lab)

+This lab focuses on how RDP authentication attempts are logged in a Windows 10 + NLA environment and how to design SIEM rules that correctly detect brute‑force activity.

 ---

 ## 1. Objective

-Develop and test detection logic for unauthorized RDP authentication attempts and evaluate how environmental controls (such as Network Level Authentication - NLA) impact authentication telemetry visibility.
+Develop and test detection logic for unauthorized RDP authentication attempts, and evaluate how environmental controls (such as Network Level Authentication – NLA) impact Windows logon telemetry and SIEM visibility.

 ---